Sage/carbon/guides/02_building_basic_component.md

 // ... export
 ```

 The variable declaration states that this component should receive a prop called children and that the type of this prop should be a string.
+We have also made this prop required.
 For more information on propTypes click [here](https://facebook.github.io/react/docs/reusable-components.html).

 Component Props can also be defaulted to a particular value.
 To default the prop value we need another variable called defaultProps.